-If you will be capturing and storing private user or customer information, including names, addresses, phone numbers and credit card information, for example, you will need to take due care to keep it private and secured with encryption technology, to prevent people’s private information from being accessed, viewed or stolen.
+If you capture and store user or customer private information, the green lock indicates the data is secure.
+This includes names, addresses, phone numbers and credit card information.
+You will need to take due care to keep it private and secure with encryption technology.

 HTTP = Hypertext Transfer Protocol and HTTPS = Hypertext Transfer Protocol Secure.

-HTTP is the standard protocol, while HTTPS is the secure version of the protocol.
-This means the data is secure and encrypted as it is passed between the web host and ultimately displayed on your computer screen.
+HTTP is the standard protocol, that adds a layer of security on the data in transit through a secure socket layer (SSL).
+HTTPS is the secure version of the protocol.
+This means the data is secure as it passes between computers.

 To have a secure HTTP vs HTTPS blog, you need to install an SSL Certificate, which authenticates and encrypts the data on the blog to protect your information and keep it private while you are searching websites for information, or to purchase products or services.